nessalc/lapo-presenter-notes/README.md

 pip install mkdocs-bootswatch
 ```

-Additional customization of the theme is found in \lake-afton-presenter-notes\docs\css\nightvision.css

 ### Start MkDocs Server
 To start the MKDocs dev server for testing.
 From the presenterNotes folder, execute the following command

 	mkdocs serve

-You can then open the local site for testing:<br>
+You can then open the local site for testing:<br/>
 	http://127.0.0.1:8000/

 ## Clone this Project